Why do we need it?

 you can execute different code according to "shape" of the tested

 item (similar to polymorphism).
-In the past is
+In the past is was

-testing only against a type and case
+testing only against a type and case was matching

 only constant values.
 Today both can test against pattern containing